GeunhwaJeong/haneul-new/.changeset/two-olives-enjoy.md

 ---
-'@haneullabs/haneul.js': major
+'@haneullabs/haneul.js': minor
 ---

-Use Bech32 instead of Hex for private key encoding for import and export
+Use Bech32 instead of Hex for private key export, supports both Hex and Bech32 for importing